HKagiri/DroneProgramming-OpenCV-Python/README.md

 * Libraries installed to make it work:

-  -djitello - main library that allows one to call functions related to drone perfomance and actions.
+  - djitello - main library that allows one to call functions related to drone perfomance and actions.
-  -pygame used to accept the keyboard inputs.
+  - pygame - used to accept the keyboard inputs.

 ### Very soon will be attempting to do Object Detection